emanuele brutti

 Best Photography Book of the Year Award 2019 PHOTO ESPAÑA

-Luma Rencontres Dummy Award 2018 –
+Luma Rencontres Dummy Award 2018 – Arles

-ABOUT Index
+ABOUT Index G

-Black Lives Matter: Anti-racism resources for the photography industry
+British Journal Of Photography - Black Lives Matter: Anti-racism resources for the photography industry

 BRITISH JOURNAL OF PHOTOGRAPHY: An index of inequality in St Louis, USA